CopperSpice API 1.8.2

 Detailed Description

-The QDate class stores a calendar date which consists of a year, month, and day.
+The QDate class stores a calendar date which consists of a month, day, and year.
+The Julian calendar is used for any date prior to October 15 1582.
 The Gregorian calendar is used for dates after 15 October 1582.
-Earlier dates use the Julian calendar.
-This class can retrieve the current date from the system clock.
-Various methods are provided for comparing and calculating dates.
+This class retrieves the current date from the operating system's internal clock.
+Many of the methods in this class are used to calculate a new date based on some offset or to compare two existing dates.

-A QDate object is typically created by specifying the year, month, and day numbers explicitly.
-QDate interprets two digit years as the years 0 through 99.
-A QDate can also be constructed with the static method currentDate() which creates a QDate object containing the system clock's date.
-An explicit date can also be set using setDate().
-The fromString() method returns a QDate given a string and a date format which is used to interpret the date within the string.
+A QDate is typically created by specifying the year, month, and day.
+If the year is two digits it will be interpreted as the years 0 through 99.
+A date can also be constructed with the static method currentDate() which creates a QDate containing the system clock date.

 Range of Valid Dates